 Thai massage and Traditional Chinese Massage

-Trigger Point Therapy – is a massage therapy completely dedicated and directed at suspected trigger points.
-This involves manual pressure, vibration and even injection of substances as part of treatment.
+Trigger Point Therapy – is a massage therapy entirely dedicated and directed at suspected trigger points.
+This involves manual pressure, vibration, and even injection of substances as part of treatment.

-Professional care is important when it comes to having trigger points, even if you yourself are a professional practitioner.
-You can’t necessarily reach all of your back without the help of special devices nor can you trace those hidden trigger points all by your lonesome.
-Regular massage therapy is important in totally removing trigger points to truly allow freedom of movement and indirectly cure other ailments.
+Professional care is essential when it comes to having trigger points, even if you are a licensed practitioner.
+You can’t necessarily reach all of your back without the help of individual devices nor can you trace those hidden trigger points all by you’re lonesome.
+Regular massage therapy is essential in totally removing trigger points to allow freedom of movement indeed and indirectly cure other ailments.